Micah P. Hinson: Early years

 Hinson was born in Memphis, Tennessee and shortly afterwards moved with his family to West Virginia while his father completed his PhD.
 When Hinson was four years old his family settled in Abilene, Texas where his father had secured a professorship at Abilene Christian University.
-Early in Hinson's childhood his parents would listen to Neil Diamond and John Denver records and instruments such as a dulcimer and his grandmother's piano were ever-present in the house.
+Early in Hinson's childhood his parents would listen to Neil Diamond and John Denver records and instruments such as a little Disney keyboard, a dulcimer and his grandmother's piano were ever-present in the house.
 Hinson's father bought him his first guitar when he was around 11 years old so that Hinson could perform in a fifth grade talent show.
 However, it was the influence of his older brother that really sparked Hinson's desire for music.
 Both the brothers owned guitars and Hinson's older brother quickly became proficient on the instrument, sparking a friendly rivalry.
 He began his first efforts at making music around age 12 and as he entered his teenage years he began to listen to his brother's Ministry and The Cure records.
 By the end of high school Hinson's tastes had expanded and he felt drawn to the sounds of Sonic Youth, wolf parade and Dinosaur Jr., as well as more popular bands like Nirvana.

 He felt constrained by the smallness of his hometown, Abilene, and found escape in skateboarding, drugs and playing guitar.
 Around this period, Hinson met, later member of The Earlies, John Mark Lapham.
 Around this period Hinson had been declared bankrupt, was homeless and had drug dependencies.
 However he resolved to change things, later stating that he "had gotten away from some of the shady women and all of this a year or two before [his record deal in 2003]".
 Hinson found employment, saved up some money and moved to Denton, Texas, beginning a college course there.